Undavalli Caves: Architecture

 It is an Impressive Four storey rock cut temple with East facing facade of 29m long, 16m wide.
 There are variation in depth of each floor.
 The ground floor is an unfinished low pillared hall with 8 pillars and 7 door openings on façade.
-The first storey accommodates triple shrine at back, each with the pillared hall in front, originally dedicated to the Trinity (Siva, Vishnu, and Brahma).
+The first storey accommodates triple shrine at back, each with the pillared hall in front, originally dedicated to the Trinity (Shiva, Vishnu, and Brahma).

 Sculptures on the walls represent Vaishnava deities.
 The second storey has a pillared rectangular shrine of Vishnu on a serpent.
 Sculptures of Shiva and Vaishnava and a few like the Vaishnava Alwars are sculptured later on.
 The top floor was unfinished with a Triple Shrine.
 Some of the sculptural specimens are attributed to Chalukyan period.
 It has 5 meter long statue of Vishnu in reclining position.

 However, it may be difficult to conclude that the 5 meter long statue is lord Vishnu, because well accepted position of lord Vishnu are one side aligned, closed eyes, four hands, 5 head serpent with female god Shre Devi and Bhudevi.
 There is no such similarity.
 So it can be concluded that the statue may be 23rd or 17th tirthankara of jainism Parshvanatha.
 More particularly, the 8 head serpent in the cave leading to a new topic of research in the respective field.